AaronVerDow/nix/common/apparmor/README.md

     sudo aa-status

 Configuration syntax errors will leave the entire service in the stopped state.
 Some profile errors will allow AppArmor to run with the already loaded profiles, but the remaining profiles will be skipped.

+Reboot the system to make sure it can start properly.

 ## Use